Sleeping Pills Addiction

 Zopiclone Addiction

-You could become addicted to Zopiclone if you start taking it in higher doses than prescribed or to get high or cope with personal issues.
-This can lead to tolerance, dependence and, ultimately, addiction.
+You could become addicted to Zopiclone if you start taking it in higher doses than prescribed or use it recreationally to get high or cope with stress, anxiety, or other personal issues.
+This can lead to tolerance, meaning you’ll need more of the drug to achieve the same effects, followed by physical and psychological dependence, and addiction.

 What causes sleeping pills addiction?